aaditshah18/productivity_assistant_agent/README.md

 This project implements an intelligent AI agent where:

--   🗣️ The `main.py` script provides an interactive terminal chat interface for natural language commands.
+-   🎨 The `main.py` script runs an **interactive Gradio-based GUI chat interface**.
--   🧠 User commands are sent to **Anthropic's Claude**, which acts as the intelligent orchestrator.
+-   🧠 User commands in natural language are sent to **Anthropic's Claude**, which acts as the intelligent orchestrator.
 -   🛠️ Claude intelligently decides which local **MCP tools** (for Gmail or Google Calendar) to use based on your request.
--   🔄 The `MCPClient` within `main.py` manages the lifecycle of these local MCP servers.
-It starts and communicates with them directly via standard I/O (stdio), executing tools **in-process**.
+-   🔄 The `MCPAgent` manages the lifecycle of these local MCP servers.
+It starts and communicates with them directly via standard I/O (stdio), executing tools **in-process** within the main application.
 -   🌐 The local MCP servers (built with `FastMCP`) then interact with the respective **Google APIs** (Gmail & Google Calendar) to perform actions like listing emails, creating events, etc.

 ---